ARK1998/journalApp/ReadMe.md

 journalApp

-A simple Spring Boot REST API for managing journal entries, demonstrating CRUD operations: POST to create, GET to retrieve, PUT to update, and DELETE to remove journal entries.
-Built with Spring Boot for quick setup and easy management.
+A simple Spring Boot REST API for managing journal entries with CRUD operations: POST to create, GET to retrieve, PUT to update, and DELETE to remove entries.
+Built for quick setup and easy management.

+(134 characters)

 Repository